usnistgov/mobile-threat-catalogue/_ecosystem-threats/ECO-3.md

     ExploitExample:
     CVEExample:
     PossibleCountermeasures:
-        "Only allow apps to be installed from authorized app stores.":
+        "Prohibit users from installing apps from unofficial and authorized app stores.":
+            - Enterprise
+        "Use app-vetting tools or services to determine that enterprise apps appear free from malicious behaviors or vulnerabilities prior to authorizing their use.":
-            -
+            - Enterprise
 ---